RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

 - ``apply_flags``: Apply on-line flags (default is ``True``).

-For example, the native resolution of the test MIR dataset is 140 kHz -- to average this down by a factor of 64 (8.96 MHz resolution) and write it out in MS format can be done via the following:
+For example, the native resolution of the test MIR dataset is 140 kHz -- to average this down by a factor of 64 (8.96 MHz resolution) do the following:

 .. code-block:: python